sjankdev/attendify/README.md

-# Event Management Platform

-This is a platform designed to help companies manage their internal events.
-The system allows event organizers to create events, manage participants, and access event statistics.
-Participants can register for events after receiving an email invite from the event organizer.
+# Attendify 🎉
+**Attendify** is an event management platform designed for both organizers and participants, simplifying the process of managing and attending events.

+---

-## Features
+## Features 🚀
-- **Registration and Login**: Users can register and log in using JWT authentication.
-- **Role Management**: Different roles are supported, including event organizers and participants.
+### For Organizers:
-- **Event Management**: Event organizers can create, update, and delete events.
-Participants can view and register for events they are invited to.
+- **Event Management**: Create, update, delete, and manage events.
-- **Email Invitations**: Event organizers can invite participants via email, and participants can register upon accepting the invite.
+- **Participant Insights**: View participants who joined your events.
+- **Account Setup**:
+  - Register through a form and verify your email upon registration.
+  - Add company information during registration.

+### For Participants:
+- **Invitation-Only Access**:
+  - Join the platform via an email invite sent by the organizer.
+  - Complete registration through the provided invite link.
+- **Event Interaction**:
+  - View events from your associated company.
+  - Join events, track deadlines, check available seats, and more.

+---

-## Tech Stack
+## Tech Stack 🛠️
-- **Backend**: Spring Boot (Java)
+- **Backend**: Spring Boot
-- **Frontend**: React, TypeScript
+- **Frontend**: React + TypeScript
 - **Database**: PostgreSQL
 - **Hosting**: Render

+---

+## How It Works 🖥️

+### For Organizers:
+1. **Register**: Fill out the registration form and verify your email.
+2. **Add Company Info**: Provide details about your company during registration.
+3. **Manage Events**: Create, update, or delete events and track participant engagement.

+### For Participants:
+1. **Receive Invite**: Get an invite from an organizer via email.
+2. **Join Platform**: Use the invite link to register and be linked to the organizer's company.
+3. **Engage**: View and join events, keeping track of deadlines and seat availability.

+---

+## Deployment 🌐
+The app is hosted on **Render**, ensuring a seamless experience for all users.

+---